wjb108/Bazar/README.md

 ## Project Description

-🛍️ Sign-up to start selling items you no longer wanter
+🛍️ Sign-up to start selling items you no longer want

 📁 Render items for sale from all registered users on homepage